A Professional Guide to Wall Tie Replacement

 - Bowing and/or undulating wall surfaces.
 This is a telltale sign that the outer wall is not properly tied back to the main structure.

-As the problem of corrosion develops, the aforementioned buildup of brittle, bulky iron oxide layers expands the tie thickness several times beyond the original steel.
+Rust has a significantly greater volume than the original metal.
+Therefore as corrosion develops, the buildup of brittle, bulky iron oxide layers causes the tie to expand such that it is becomes several times the thickness of the original steel.
 When repeated along a whole row of steel strip ties, this expansion can create irresistible forces that combine to lift and split the wall, causing a series of horizontal cracks.
 These wall-weakening fractures occur along the mortar bed joints in which the rusting ties are embedded; typically 4-8 brick courses apart.